-This item is to be completed to identify which agency is paying room and board for all students reported under Fund Codes B, F, or J with appropriate private facility codes indicating residential placement (Private Facility Codes 400-599 and 700-949), Educational Environment Codes 09 or 10 for 6-21 year olds, and Code 25 for 3-5 year olds.
+This field must be completed to identify which agency is paying room and board for all students reported under Fund Codes B, F, or J with appropriate private facility entity ID codes indicating residential placement, Educational Environment Codes 09 or 10 for 6-21 year olds, and Code 25 for 3-5 year olds.

 Code Room and Board Payer

-Α School district
+A School district

-A

 В Department of Human Services

 C Department of Public Aid

 D Governor's Youth Services Initiative

 E Department of Children and Family Services

 F Court

 G Other Third Party Payer

-Н Other
+Η Other

-I None
+Ī None

 ^{} Residential placements in which the school district is paying room and board require preapproval on ISBE Form 34-37.
-If Code A is entered on FACTS, the ISBE Form 34-37 will be checked before the student is approved on FACTS.
-All data reported on FACTS must exactly match the data on ISBE Form 34-37 in order to obtain approval.
+If Fund Code A is entered in I-Star, the ISBE Form 34-37 will be checked before the student is approved in I-Star.
+All data reported in I-Star must match the data on ISBE Form 34-37 exactly in order to obtain approval.

+Section 14-7.03 - Special Education Orphanage Eligibility

-Section 14-7.03 Eligibility, Type of Residence
+Type of Residence

-This item must be completed for all students with Fund Code D, E, or F to identify the type of residence in which the student lives.
-Please note that, in order to be eligible for reimbursement under Section 14-7.03, the student's residence must be located in a district other than the district of residence of a parent or court-appointed individual guardian per the requirements of 23 Illinois Administrative Code 226.770(e).
+This field must be completed for all students with Fund Code D, E, or F to identify the type of residence in which the student lives.
+Please note that, in order to be eligible for reimbursement under Section 14-7.03, the student's residence must be located in a district other than the district of residence of a parent or court-appointed individual guardian per the requirements of 23 Ill.
+Adm.
+Code 226.770(e).

 Code Type of Residence

-A Department of Human Services or Department of Children and Family Services-state-owned institution or facility
+A Department of Human Services or Department of Children and Family Services - state agency-funded institution, group home, or school

 В City or county jail

 \mathbf{C} City or county detention center

 D Foster family home licensed by the Department of Children and Family Services

 E Group home operated by a public or private agency

 F Private facility

 G County-operated facility